This “Wacky Cake” is a Depression-era wonder – incredibly moist, bursting with chocolate flavor, and made without eggs, milk, or butter!

-While I still lived in West Virginia (where my family is from), I used to make weekly lunch dates with my grandparents.
+When I was in high school, I used to make weekly lunch dates with my grandparents.
 I couldn’t get enough of their tales of growing up in a different era.
 It’s hard to imagine what they went through during the Great Depression and just how tough they were as kids!

 This Depression Cake would be a special treat during the days when my grandparents were children.
 Food itself was often limited, so there wasn’t often anything leftover for decadence like chocolate cake.
 However, sometimes there were still occasions that called for a treat!